-An asset is classified as current under one of the following criteria, and all other assets are classified as non-current:
+The Company classifies assets as current when they satisfy any of the following criteria.
+All other assets are classified as non-current:

-- A. The Company expects to realize the asset, or intends to sell or consume it, in its normal operating cycle; - B. The Company holds the asset primarily for trading; - C. The Company expects to realize the asset within twelve months after the reporting period; - D. The asset is cash or cash equivalent unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+A.It expects to realize the asset, or intends to sell or consume it, in its normal operating cycle; B.It holds the asset primarily for the purpose of trading;

+C.It expects to realize the asset within twelve months after the reporting period; or

+D.The asset is cash or a cash equivalent (as defined in IAS 7), unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.

-A liability is classified as current under one of the following criteria, and all other liabilities are classified as non-current:
+The Company classifies liabilities as current when they satisfy any of the following criteria.
+All other liabilities are classified as non-current:

-- A. The Company expects to settle the liability in its normal operating cycle; - B. The Company holds the liability primarily for trading; - C. The liability is due to be settled within twelve months after the reporting period; - D. The Company does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification. - (5) Cash and cash equivalents
+A.It expects to settle the liability in its normal operating cycle;

+B.It holds the liability primarily for the purpose of trading;

+C. The liability is due to be settled within twelve months after the reporting period; or

+D.It does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.

+(5) Cash and cash equivalents